US STOCKS-Wall St rallies on stimulus cheer, trade optimism

 Aug 19 (Reuters) - U.S. stocks surged on Monday, building on previous session’s rally, fueled by growing hopes that major economies would act to prop up slowing growth, while technology stocks got a lift from trade optimism.

-China’s central bank unveiled a key interest rate reform on Saturday to help steer borrowing costs lower for companies, close on the heels of reports of a potential German economic easing.
+China’s central bank unveiled a key interest rate reform on Saturday to help steer borrowing costs lower for companies, close on the heels of report of a potential German economic easing.
+The benchmark S&P 500 was looking at its best two-day jump since early June.

-The focus this week will be on Wednesday’s release of minutes from the Fed’s July policy meeting, when the central bank cut rates for the first time in more than a decade, and Chair Jerome Powell’s speech at a central banks meeting in Jackson Hole on Friday.
+The focus this week will be on Wednesday’s release of minutes from the Fed’s July policy meeting, when the central bank cut rates for the first time in more than a decade, and Chair Jerome Powell’s speech in Jackson Hole on Friday.

-“There is hope you are going to see some sort of stimulus by the United States ...
-Some believe the selloff recently was a bit overdone,” said Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.
+“Everything is up because the Street is expecting Fed Chairman Powell to push for an additional cut when he addresses bankers in Jackson Hole,” said Peter Kenny of Kenny’s Commentary LLC and Strategic Board Solutions LLC in New York.

 Shares of Apple Inc provided the biggest boost to the three main Wall Street indexes.
-President Donald Trump said on Sunday that he had spoken with Apple Chief Executive Tim Cook about the impact of U.S. tariffs.
+President Donald Trump said on Sunday that he had spoken with Apple Chief Executive Officer Tim Cook who “made a good case” that tariffs could hurt Apple.

-Adding to the optimism around trade, Washington extended a reprieve given to Huawei Technologies that permits the Chinese firm to buy supplies from U.S. companies.
+Adding to the optimism around trade, Washington extended a reprieve given to Huawei Technologies that permits the Chinese firm to buy supplies from U.S. companies so that it can service existing customers.

-All of the 11 major S&P sectors were higher with a 1.7% rise in energy sector leading the gainers.
-Defensive consumer staples, utilities and real estate posted the smallest gains.
+All of the 11 major S&P sectors were higher with a 1.88% rise in energy sector leading the gainers.
+Defensive real estate and utilities posted the smallest gains.

-Advancing issues outnumbered decliners by a 3.68-to-1 ratio on the NYSE and by a 3.24-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 3.45-to-1 ratio on the NYSE and a 2.86-to-1 ratio on the Nasdaq.

-The S&P index recorded 45 new 52-week highs and no new low, while the Nasdaq recorded 60 new highs and 34 new lows.
-(Reporting by Medha Singh and Akanksha Rana in Bengaluru Editing by Saumyadeb Chakrabarty)
+The S&P index recorded 47 new 52-week highs and no new low, while the Nasdaq recorded 70 new highs and 40 new lows.
+(Reporting by Medha Singh and Akanksha Rana in Bengaluru Editing by Saumyadeb Chakrabarty and Shounak Dasgupta)